 Those are the reasons under the decision of using that name.
 A name that, for me, represents all the people that helped me on the development of every project since the beginning.

 To get into the world and get ready for that degree we tried to start a project together but first, we wanted "a cool name".
-We were three so we came up with "Triunity Studios".
+We were three, so we came up with "Triunity Studios".

 At the end, I'm the only one that studied video game's development and that project was never finished.
 However, the name thrived.